- Oops!Something went wrong.Please try again later.

 BlackRock in Focus

-Based in New York, BlackRock (BLK) is in the Finance sector, and so far this year, shares have seen a price change of 12.71%.
-The investment firm is paying out a dividend of $3.3 per share at the moment, with a dividend yield of 2.98% compared to the Financial - Investment Management industry's yield of 2.98% and the S&P 500's yield of 1.92%.
+Based in New York, BlackRock (BLK) is in the Finance sector, and so far this year, shares have seen a price change of 8.66%.
+Currently paying a dividend of $4.13 per share, the company has a dividend yield of 2.11%.
+In comparison, the Financial - Investment Management industry's yield is 1.77%, while the S&P 500's yield is 1.29%.

-Taking a look at the company's dividend growth, its current annualized dividend of $13.20 is up 9.8% from last year.
-Over the last 5 years, BlackRock has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.18%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-BlackRock's current payout ratio is 46%.
-This means it paid out 46% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $16.52 is up 13.8% from last year.
+Over the last 5 years, BlackRock has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.93%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+BlackRock's current payout ratio is 43%, meaning it paid out 43% of its trailing 12-month EPS as dividend.

 From greatly improving stock investing profits and reducing overall portfolio risk to providing tax advantages, investors like dividends for a variety of different reasons.
 But, not every company offers a quarterly payout.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that BLK is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, BLK is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report